 3. That there is a method of assessing and collecting the assessment for operation and maintenance of the system;

+4. That assessments are such that they would cover, at minimum, the annual costs of operation and maintenance for the permitted stormwater systems, outlined in the cost estimate as described in section 12.3.5, and that those assessments are intended to be allocated sufficiently within the annual budget to cover projected operating expenses, including any operation and maintenance costs for the permitted stormwater systems for periodically required capital expenditures or deferred maintenance, that would be in addition to annual operating expenses pursuant to Chapter 720, F.S.;

-4. That any proposed amendment to the Association’s documents affecting the system (including environmental conservation areas and the water management portions of the common areas) must be submitted to the Agency for a determination of whether the amendment necessitates a modification of the environmental resource permit.
+5. That any proposed amendment to the Association’s documents affecting the system (including environmental conservation areas and the water management portions of the common areas) must be submitted to the Agency for a determination of whether the amendment necessitates a modification of the environmental resource permit.
 If a modification is necessary, the Agency will so advise the permittee.
 The amendment affecting the system may not be finalized until any necessary permit modification is approved by the Agency or the Association is advised that a modification is not necessary;

-5. That the governing provisions of the Association must be in effect for at least 20 years with automatic renewal periods thereafter;
+6. That the governing provisions of the Association must be in effect for at least 20 years with automatic renewal periods thereafter, and must state that the Association shall maintain governing provisions as needed to maintain compliance with any applicable local, state, or federal regulations for perpetual operation and maintenance of the permitted stormwater system;

-6. That the Association shall exist in perpetuity.
-However, should the Association dissolve, the operational documents shall provide that the system shall be transferred to and maintained by one of the entities identified in sections 12.3.1(a) through (f), above, who has the powers listed in section 12.3.4(b)1. through 8., above, the covenants and restrictions required in section 12.3.4(c)1. through 9., herein, and the ability to accept responsibility for the operation and maintenance of the system described in section 12.3.4(d)1. or 2, below;
+7. That the Association shall exist in perpetuity.
+However, should the Association dissolve, the operational documents shall provide that the system shall be transferred to and maintained by one of the entities identified in sections 12.3.1(a) through (f), above, who has the powers listed in section 12.3.4(b)1. through 8., above, the covenants and restrictions required in section 12.3.4(c)1. through 9., herein, and the ability to accept responsibility for the operation and maintenance of the system described in section 12.3.4(d)1. or 2., below;

-7. If wetland mitigation monitoring is required by the permit and the operational entity will be responsible to carry out this obligation, the rules and regulations of the Association shall state that it will be the Association’s responsibility to complete the task successfully, including meeting all conditions associated with mitigation maintenance and monitoring;
+8. If wetland mitigation monitoring is required by the permit and the operational entity will be responsible to carry out this obligation, the rules and regulations of the Association shall state that it will be the Association’s responsibility to complete the task successfully, including meeting all conditions associated with mitigation maintenance and monitoring;